 Medically Non Deployable

-Freedom of Information requests are often used for all sorts of spurious reasons, many are for things like vehicle history requests* or other trivia but other time sometimes reveal simply staggering information.
+Freedom of Information requests are often used for all sorts of spurious reasons, many are for things like how much British meat is in a UK ration pack, vehicle history requests* or other trivia but other times reveal interesting information.

 Released a week ago was a response to this question;

 To tee up the numbers, an explanation of the terminology

 It is important to understand the definition of full time trained personnel means.

 These figures are a snapshot in time and don’t go into detail what categories of medical grading personnel listed as MLD and MND are at, a full description of the different Codes, Categories and Medical Employment Standards, click here

 They also fail to list the reasons for medical downgrading, training injuries, injuries sustained from accidents, Afghanistan, illness or other medical conditions.
 The other figures show that personnel, of course, enter and leave these categories on a regular basis for a variety of reasons.